Sekigahara Campaign: Tōkaidō campaign

+Kikkawa Hiroie, who had predicted that the Western Army would lose, negotiated through Kuroda Nagamasa for the relief of the Mori clan's territories on the condition that the Mori forces would not participate in the main battle.

 On 21 October, the Western Army arrayed itself in the valley with Mitsunari's headquarters at the foot of Mount Sasao facing the Eastern Army, while Mōri Hidemoto led a separate formation at the Eastern Army's left flank at the foot of Mount Nangu.
-While both sides became aware of each others' positions at dawn, a thick fog halted plans initially and battle was not commenced until 8am when the fog cleared.
+Historian Andō Yūichirō estimated that the battle in Sekigahara took place in its entirety over a mere two hours – from 10:00 to 12:00 – contrary to the Edo-period accepted theory of the battle lasting twice as long.
 The subsequent battle of Sekigahara saw a decisive defeat for the Western Army, with Mitsunari's contingent annihilated by Kobayakawa Hideaki defecting to the Eastern Army and rolling down the formation's right flank, while after a smaller engagement and the treachery of Kikkawa Hiroie forced the eastern formation under Mōri Hidemoto to withdraw rather than join battle.

 From 21 to 30 October, Ōgaki Castle was subsequently besieged and taken by the Eastern Army, while on 22 October Kobayakawa Hideaki began besieging Sawayama, ostensibly as a sign of penance and loyalty to Ieyasu; Ishida Masazumi, Mitsunari's brother and commander at Sawayama, capitulated and committed suicide on the second day of the siege.
 Ishida Mitsunari and Ankokuji Ekei were captured fleeing north from Sekigahara, and were subsequently executed in Kyoto on 9 November.

 Meanwhile, the Gujō Hachiman Castle also contested between the forces of Inaba Sadamichi and Endo Tanenao, who Supported The Western Army, with the forces of Endo Yoshitaka and Kanamori Yoshishige, who supported the Eastern army.
 After the Eastern Army won the Battle of Sekigahara, Sadamichi was transferred by Ieyasu to the Usuki Domain in Bungo Province with a fief of 50,000 koku, and Yoshitaka received Yawata Castle in early November and took over Nakayama Castle.